By Shannon DiGregorio Abram, Relationship Manager at The Community Roundtable.

 “My friend Claire (Flanagan) told me several years ago that the J. Boye conference was a don’t miss event and it’s definitely not your typical conference.
 The team at J.Boye are very intentional about creating participant collisions and orchestrating the attendee experience so each participant walks away energized and inspired.
 Everything from the sessions to the networking to use of the physical space the event takes place in is thoughtful and intentional.

 I’m also looking forward to seeing a number of our members speak – it is probably the largest concentration of TheCR Network members speaking in one place.
 Jeff Ross from Humana is presenting a session titled “Building a 30,000-User Enterprise Social Network” which will be an inside look at building and maintaining a successful enterprise social network.

 Another exciting member session will be a case study from Chris Catania at Walgreens on “Using community management strategies to drive social intranet adoption, collaboration and employee engagement.”
-Chris will share how his team is using community management strategies to roll out their new social intranet, The Wall.
+Chris will share how his team is using community management strategies to roll out their new social intranet/employee community, The Wall.

 I’m also looking forward to James LaCorte’s presentation on “Selling Social Media to the C-Suite” – he’ll share his tips and tricks to leading the executive horse to the water – and making it drink!
 Between these member-led sessions and great networking opportunities I know this is going to be a special week in Philadelphia.”

 Rachel failed to mention that she’ll be presenting a session on collaboration and social enterprise – “A vision for the networked organization.”
 We can’t wait to her about her trip – if you’re going to be in Philadelphia for the J.Boye event please find Rachel and say hello!